Skip to main content

 What is PAYE in Nigeria?

 PAYE (Pay As You Earn) is the system used in Nigeria for collecting income tax from employees.
-Employers deduct tax from salaries based on the progressive tax brackets and remit to the Federal Inland Revenue Service (FIRS) monthly.
+Employers deduct tax from salaries based on the progressive tax brackets and remit to the Nigeria Revenue Service (NRS, formerly FIRS) monthly.

 How is PAYE calculated in Nigeria?